node-red/designs/designs/groups/README.md

 1. The user selects one or more nodes in the workspace
 2. They then create the group by either:
-   - Invoke the new `create-group` action
+   - Invoke the new `core:group-selection` action
    - Use the keyboard shortcut assigned to that action
    - Select the `Create Group` option from the drop-down menu